tc39/proposal-eventual-send/README.md

 To protect against reentrancy, the proxy internal method postpones the execution of the handler trap to a later turn, and immediately returns a promise for what the trap will return.
-For example, the [[GetSend]] internal method of a handled promise is effectively
+For example, the [[GetSend]] internal method of a delegated promise is effectively

 ```js
 p.then(t => h.get(t, prop))